ATCOR

 Gaffney argued that ATCOR necessarily follows from the inelastic supply of land, the elastic supply of labor and capital, and observations of other forms of taxation.
-ATCOR has been shown to work in a few US cities, including Cleveland, San Francisco, and New York City.
+ATCOR has been shown to work in a few U.S. cities, including Cleveland, San Francisco, and New York City.

-ATCOR is complementary to the Henry George theorem—popularized by Joseph Stiglitz—as well as Excess Burden Comes Out of Rent (EBCOR)—also introduced by Mason Gaffney.
+ATCOR is complementary to the Henry George theorem (HGT), popularized by Joseph Stiglitz—as well as Excess Burden Comes Out of Rent (EBCOR), also introduced by Mason Gaffney.

 History of theory

 John Locke

-While the term "ATCOR" was first referenced by Mason Gaffney, the concept was first mentioned by John Locke (1632-1704) over three-hundred years prior.^{:2} John Locke wrote in 1691:It is in vain in a Country whose great Fund is Land, to hope to lay the publick charge of the Government on any thing else; there at last it will terminate.
+While the term "ATCOR" was first referenced by Mason Gaffney, the concept was first mentioned by John Locke (1632-1704) over three-hundred years prior.
+John Locke wrote in 1691:It is in vain in a Country whose great Fund is Land, to hope to lay the publick charge of the Government on any thing else; there at last it will terminate.
 The Merchant (do what you can) will not bear it, the Labourer cannot, and therefore the Landholder must: And whether he were best do it, by laying it directly, where it will at last settle, or by letting it come to him by the sinking of his Rents, which when they are once fallen every one knows are not easily raised again, let him consider.

 The physiocrats

-The physiocrats focused extensively in their work on the productiveness of agriculture, developing their theories in the context of the 1700s agrarian economy of the Kingdom of France.
+The physiocrats focused extensively on agricultural productivity, developing their theories within the agrarian economy of the Kingdom of France in the 1700s.
 It should also be noted that while François Quesnay (1694-1774) believed that the agricultural economy was superior to the mercantile economy, his other physiocratic contemporaries did not see the same.
 Gaffney writes in his notes on the physiocrats in their relation to ATCOR:They did not view this tax shift as a real shift that would raise the tax burden on landowners, because they believed other kinds of taxes are shifted to landowners anyway.
 You can't squeeze blood out of a stone, they reasoned, so there is only one true taxable surplus, and that is rent, the Net Product of land.
 For an acronym, we will use ATCOR (All Taxes Come Out of Rent) for this Physiocratic doctrine of tax incidence.
 Mirabeau's Theory of Taxation, 1760, spelled it out.